simplilearn-devops/devops-lesson-8/lab-8.6/README.md

 Run the MySQL client.
 `mysql -h 172.17.0.2 -u student -p monitoring`
 See that data has been written to the database.
-select * from docker;
+`select * from docker;`
-Exit with contolr-D and control-D.
+Exit with control-D and control-D.

 ### Step 4

 Restart the MonitoringServer if it has stopped.
-Gnerate some more events by starting containers.
+Generate some more events by starting containers.
 See that the database gets new records.

 There is no need to shut anything down as we will soon be doing the final